mohsensadr/mohsensadr.github.io/index.md

             color: #fff; /* Text color */
             text-align: center; /* Centers the text */
             padding: 1em 0; /* Padding for spacing */
              height: 50vh; /* Sets the header's height to 50% of the viewport height */
-            margin-top: 90px;
+            //margin-top: 90px;
         }

         nav a {